-3. On-Programme Assessment of Knowledge and Technical Understanding
+3. On-Programme Assessment of Knowledge and Technical Understanding www.thetechpartnership.com/apprenticeship/unifiedcommunicaitonstroubleshooter.

 Apprentices will have their Knowledge and Technical Understanding formally assessed at relevant times during their apprenticeship.
-Apprentices must achieve one vendor or professional qualification from the right hand column in the table below.
-This exempts the knowledge module in the left hand column.
-These assessments will be via approved vendor or professional qualification(s) and/or regulated knowledge modules.
+Apprentices must achieve one internationally recognised vendor or professional qualification, from the right hand column in the table below.
+This then exempts the knowledge module shown in the left hand column.

-The content of the Knowledge Modules is summarised below and further details are in the Occupational Brief available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/softwaretester.
+The content of the Knowledge Modules is summarised below and further details are in the Occupational Brief available from the Tech Partnership at